Sudan’s al-Bashir defiant in face of weeks of unrest

-CAIRO (AP) — Sudan’s longtime ruler is defiant in the face of more than three weeks of protests demanding his resignation.
+CAIRO (AP) — Sudan’s longtime ruler was defiant Monday in the face of more than three weeks of protests demanding his resignation, reiterating at a rally in the west of the country that a change in leadership can only come through the ballot box.

-President Omar al-Bashir reiterated to a rally in western Sudan on Monday that a change of leadership can only come through elections.
+In power since 1989, Omar al-Bashir is already one of the region’s longest serving leaders.
+His ruling Popular Congress Party has nominated him to run for another term in office next year.

-His ruling Popular Congress Party has nominated him to run for another term in office next year
+“The people brought this government to office and there is only one way (to change it) and that’s the ballot box,” al-Bashir told hundreds of supporters in the Darfur city of Nyala.
+“The ballot box is what decides and the people of Sudan will chose who rules them in 2020, God willing.”

-Police on Monday detained at least 18 journalists, mostly from the independent Khartoum daily al-Jareeda.
-The arrests were made as the journalists gathered outside the newspaper’s offices before heading to the headquarters of the domestic security agency to protest state censorship.
+Al-Bashir’s years in office have failed to lift Sudan out of its rampant poverty or bring peace and unity to the religiously diverse country.
+Sudan was Africa’s largest country until 2011, when the mainly animist and Christian south seceded, taking with it about three quarters of the country’s oil wealth.

 Most Read Nation & World Stories